abilian/abilian-sbe-monorepo/README.md

 ## License compliance

-This project is compliant with the REUSE Specification version 3.2.
+As of `Tue Nov  5 08:50:20 CET 2024`, this project is compliant with the REUSE Specification version 3.2.

 ```
 * Bad licenses: 0